iizukanao/bitter/README.md

     $ cd localblogdir/notes
     $ git checkout -b draft

-    (Do some commits)
+Do some commits, then push that branch to local.

     $ git push local

-Also checkout that branch in localblogdir/notes.git.
+Also checkout the branch in localblogdir/notes.git.

     $ cd localblogdir/notes.git
     $ git checkout draft